cytoscape/cytoscape-manual/docs/Annotations.md

 ## Renaming Annotations

-Each annotation has a name that is displayed in the Annotation Panel.
+Each annotation has a name that is displayed in the **Annotation** Panel.
 These names are primarily for organizational purposes and do not affect how the annotation is displayed on the canvas.
-To rename an annotation double-click the annotation in the Annotation Panel and enter the new name.
+To rename an annotation double-click the annotation in the **Annotation** panel and enter the new name.

 ## Editing Annotations

-To modify the properties of an annotation (eg, color, text) go to the Annotation panel, right click the annotation, and select **Modify Annotation...** in the context menu.
+To modify the properties of an annotation (eg, color, text) go to the **Annotation** panel, right click the annotation, and select **Modify Annotation...** in the context menu.
+Alternatively, right-click on the annotation in the network and select **Modify Annotation...**.

 ![](_static/images/Annotations/modify_menu.png)

 ## Deleting Annotations

-To delete annotations from the Annotation panel select one or more annotations and click the
+To delete annotations from the **Annotation** panel select one or more annotations and click the
 ![](_static/images/Annotations/button_trash.png) button.

 To delete annotations from the network view right click an annotation and select **Edit > Cut**.